attila/google_analytics_et/README.txt

 			An integer that you can use to provide numerical data about the user event.
 	• non-interaction (optional)
 			A boolean that when set to true, indicates that the event hit will not be used in bounce-rate calculation.

+Usage
+  Create an array of arrays with the format
+		$selectors = array(
+			array(
+				'selector' => 'String',
+				'category' => 'String',
+				'action' => 'String',
+				'label' => 'String',
+				'value' => integer,
+				'noninteraction' => boolean,
+			),
+		);
+	Each of the elements in the inner array are values that will go into the corresponding parameter of the google analytics push call.

+	Once you have created this array you can save it with a call to google_analytics_event_tracking_set_selectors($selectors) this function will serialize and save the array in the drupal variable table